iechor/docs/content/security/for-admins/group-mapping.md

 - [Entra ID (formerly Azure AD)](https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/customize-application-attributes)
 - [OneLogin](https://developers.onelogin.com/scim/create-app)

-Once complete, a user who signs in to Docker through SSO is automatically added to the organizations and teams mapped in the IdP.
+Once complete, a user who signs in to iEchor through SSO is automatically added to the organizations and teams mapped in the IdP.

 > **Tip**
 >